 You have probably noticed some of the ads I have on this blog.
 They are another way I make passive income on old and new content.
-I also make a small amount of income from affiliate links I use on some of my blog posts (i.e. when someone buys a product I recommend I get a small kickback at no extra cost to them).
+I also make income from affiliate links I use in my blog posts (i.e. when someone buys a product I recommend I get a small kickback at no extra cost to them).

 Sponsored blog posts

 Another way I can afford to travel full time is by taking on sponsored blog post collaborations.
-You may have seen some examples by clients like Backcountry and Athleta.
 This is essentially a way that I can share products that I use and love with my audience whilst helping to advertise for the client at the same time.
 If you partner with the right brands it’s a win/win.

 My husband and I published a book in mid-2019 – Roaming America: Exploring All the National Parks.
 It’s a coffee table book about our journey to all the US national parks.
-We did get paid a book advance to write this and we do make some royalties from the sales.
-This isn’t a large part of how we make money but it’s worth mentioning.
+We did get paid a book advance to write this and we do make yearly royalties from the sales.

 Group trips and workshops

 Running group trips and in-person workshops is another way I make money to travel the world.
-Again, this isn’t a huge income earner for me but it is a contributing factor to my overall profits.
+This isn’t a huge income earner for me but it has been a contributing factor to my overall profits.
 Some photographers structure a large part of their business around running in-person workshops, so it can be scaled up if that’s an area you’re interested in.

 Sometimes I get hired to be in a video or photo for a client, not as a typical “model” but more as a regular traveler or photographer.
 Clients are often looking for “real” people to be featured in these sorts of marketing materials and sometimes it’s part of an overall package I am hired for (along with social posts etc.)